 Like many runners and running clubs, Strathearn Harriers and its members have a fine record of charitable giving, with club and individuals undertaking a wide of range of activities to raise money for worthwhile local and national causes.

 The proceeds of the annual Simon Wake Comrie Hills Relay are donated to pancreatic cancer research, in memory of our friend and fellow Harrier Simon Wake who died aged 47 in October 2008 after a short battle with the disease.
-In 2015, the race raised over £600.
+In 2016, the race raised nearly £350.
 Joint events with the local British Legion have also raised money for the same cause, and other joint events have raised money for the local Community Hospital.

-You can contribute to his fundraising via his JustGiving page.
+You can contribute to Andrew's fund-raising efforts using his JustGiving page here.

 Andy Scott is a regular marathon fundraiser, and he is also running the Stirling Marathon as part of Team Hamish, raising money for Hamish Dear's Warm Hugs.
 In Andy's own words: "I had the pleasure of sailing with Kris several years ago and like any new father, when Hamish was born Kris was absolutely delighted.
 I remember Kris telling me that soon after Hamish was born, he popped into a bookies and put a tenner on Hamish playing for Aberdeen by the time he was 18.
 Read Kris's story below and you will find out why this is heart wrenching.
 But what Kris and Hollie have done in setting up Hamish Dear's Warm Hugs is nothing short of inspirational.
 So if you've got a few quid to spare, hit the link here and donate whatever you can.
 Let's help make happy memories for families going through hell."